MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     var kernel = builder.Build();
     kernel.ImportPluginFromType<MusicLibraryPlugin>();

+    // Get chat completion service.
+    var chatCompletionService = kernel.GetRequiredService<IChatCompletionService>();

+    // Create a chat history object
+    ChatHistory chatHistory = [];
+    ```

+    In this code, you import the plugin to the kernel and add set up for chat completion.

+1. Add the following prompts to invoke the plugin:

+    ```c#
+    chatHistory.AddSystemMessage("When a user has played a song, add it to their list of recent plays.");
+    chatHistory.AddSystemMessage("The listener has just played the song Danse by Tiara.
+It falls under these genres: French pop, electropop, pop.");

-    var result = await kernel.InvokeAsync(
+    ChatMessageContent reply = await chatCompletionService.GetChatMessageContentAsync(
-        "MusicLibraryPlugin",
-        "AddToRecentlyPlayed",
-        new() {
-            ["artist"] = "Tiara",
-            ["song"] = "Danse",
-            ["genre"] = "French pop, electropop, pop"
-        }
+        chatHistory,
+        kernel: kernel
     );

-    Console.WriteLine(result);
+    Console.WriteLine(reply.ToString());
+    chatHistory.AddAssistantMessage(reply.ToString());
     ```

-    In this code, you import the MusicLibraryPlugin to the kernel using ImportPluginFromType.
-Then you call InvokeAsync with the plugin name and function name that you want to call.
-You also pass in the artist, song, and genre as arguments.

 1. Run the code by entering `dotnet run` in the terminal.